DivineAyerume/Business-Report-SQL-/README.md

 * Stock: contains information about the date each meal was restocked and the quantity purchased.

 ## SQL Report
 The report was created using Azure Data Studio to show the results of the analysis as well as document the queries used in generating the results.
-The report was saved as a Jupyter notebook **delivrnotebook.jpnb**
+The report was saved as a Jupyter notebook **Notebook Delivr.jpnb**